Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Proof of the Lower Bound on Entropy for Any Distribution Consistent with Given

-Using the concavity of the entropy function, we can derive a {\em lower} bound on the minimum entropy.
-Our lower bound asymptotes to a constant except for the special case $\mu = \nicefrac{1}{2}$ and $\nu = \nicefrac{1}{4}$, which is especially relevant for communication systems since it matches the low order statistics of the maximum entropy solution.
+Using the concavity of the logarithm function, we can derive a~{\em lower} bound on the minimum entropy.
+Our lower bound asymptotes to a~constant except for the special case $\mu_i = \nicefrac{1}{2}$, $\forall$ $i$, and~\mbox{$\nu_{ij} = \nicefrac{1}{4}$}, $\forall$ $i,j$, which is especially relevant for communication systems since it matches the low order statistics of the global maximum entropy distribution for an unconstrained set of binary~variables.

-We begin by re-expressing the entropy as follows:
+We begin by bounding the entropy from below as follows:

-where ${\mb p}$ represents the full vector of all $2^N$ state probabilities.
-Note that $p(w)^2/{\mb p}^2$ can be thought of as a probability distribution over $w$ since its elements are nonnegative and they sum to one.
-In this form, we can take advantage of the convexity of $x \log_2 x$ by using Jensen's inequality to obtain a {\em lower} bound on the entropy: